Smile for miles! It's the best touring motorbikes

 "The comfort is impressive, and on fast flowing A and B roads it’s sporting prowess never fails to deliver.
 Maybe compromise isn’t such a dirty word after all."

-Other examples of sports tourer models include the Honda VFR1200F, BMW R1200RS and Suzuki Hayabusa.
+Other examples of sports tourer models include the Honda VFR1200F, BMW R1250RS and the now-discontinued Suzuki Hayabusa.
+You should also consider Kawasaki's own Ninja 1000SX, which was introduced for 2020 as a replacement to the Z1000SX series.

-Adventure bikes have grown in size and become increasingly powerful over the years and manufacturers noticed that many were used predominantly or even exclusively on the road.
+Adventure bikes have grown in size and become increasingly powerful in recent years and manufacturers noticed that many were used predominantly - or even exclusively - on the road.
 This led to the creation of the adventure sport.

 Full dress tourers are the ultimate in two-wheel comfort.
 Top-end versions of the Honda Gold Wing over the years have included features from stereo systems to airbags and hot air vents to keep you warm.